Skip to content

 How It Works

 Traditional approaches (like model.to(device)) leave memory fragments due to PyTorch's caching allocator.
-Flexium uses driver-level migration (requires driver 580+):
+Flexium uses driver-level migration:

 1. Capture - Complete GPU state is captured at driver level